danielfvm/Patstrap/README.md

 > [!IMPORTANT]
 > Make sure that the `.bat` file is in the same folder as the `.exe` file.
 Alternatively add the fullpath to the `.exe` in the `.bat` file.

+If you are using [VRCOSC](https://github.com/VolcanicArts/VRCOSC) you can add the `.exe` to the startup and (if needed) can add the launch arguments there.

 ### VRChat
 #### Avatar - Unity